 A graduate of Indiana University, Steve was an anchor, reporter, photographer and producer for public television station WTIU’s award-winning student newscast.
 Individually, he was recognized as one of Indiana’s top student talents by the Society of Professional Journalists.
 He also called sporting events and anchored sports updates on student radio station WIUS (now WIUX).

-Steve also reported for five different newspapers, was a staff writer for an internationally-distributed magazine for children of military service members, and spent two summers doing radio and television work for the American Forces Network in Kaiserslautern, Germany.
-Steve interned at KHQ-TV in Spokane, Washington.
+Steve reported for five different newspapers, was a staff writer for an internationally-distributed magazine for children of military service members, and spent two summers doing radio and television work for the American Forces Network in Kaiserslautern, Germany.
+He interned at KHQ-TV in Spokane, Washington.

 Besides being a proud Hoosier, Steve is also proud to be a military brat.
 His father served more than three decades in the Air Force.
-Steve attended seven different schools before college, and graduated from his third high school, an American school on a Royal Air Force base in England.
+His family moved frequently, and he graduated from his third high school, an American school on a Royal Air Force base in England.

-When he isn’t following the news of the day, you'll also find Steve at a variety of community events.
+When he isn’t following the news of the day, you can often find Steve at a variety of community events.
 He is member of the 2012-2013 class of the Bryan/College Station Chamber of Commerce's Leadership Brazos program.
+Steve started on the board of the United Way of the Brazos Valley in 2016, and has served on the Community Advisory Council for the Junior League of Bryan-College Station since 2014.
 He's also an avid sports fan, rooting on his Indiana Hoosiers, the St. Louis Cardinals, the Washington Redskins and local teams.